 #ThisFlag is an independent social media movement that staged a national stay-away in Zimbabwe on 6 July 2016 in protest against deteriorating socio-economic conditions.
-Evan was previously arrested on 12 July 2016 and charged with 'incitement of public violence' under Section 36 of the Criminal Law Act in relation to the national stay-away.
-The police had continued to look for him even after he was released last year, when charges against him were dropped.
-Evan fled to the USA in July 2016 for fear of his safety and recently decided to return back home.
+Evan was arrested on 12 July 2016 and charged with 'incitement of public violence' under Section 36 of the Criminal Law Act in relation to the national stay-away.
+The charge was later changed to 'subverting a constitutional government' on 13 July 2016.
+Evan was freed the same day when a magistrate found that his arrest was unconstitutional and dropped the charge against him.

-Amnesty International believes that the charges against Evan are intended to obstruct his work as a human rights defender and adds to the growing trend by the state to harass and intimidate activists and human rights defenders.
+Amnesty International believes that Evan's detention is intended to obstruct his work as a human rights defender and adds to the growing trend by the state to harass and intimidate activists and human rights defenders.